- Brand name

 - fits (seizures)

 - pain or tightness in the chest

-- symptoms of stroke which can include collapsing, numbness or weakness of arms or legs, headache, dizziness and confusion, visual disturbance, difficulty swallowing, slurred speech and loss of speech
+- symptoms of stroke which can include collapsing, numbness or weakness of arms or legs, headache, dizziness and confusion, visual disturbances, difficulty swallowing, slurred speech and loss of speech.

 These may be serious side effects.
 You may need urgent medical attention.
 These are rare side effects.